mezz/JustEnoughItems/.github/ISSUE_TEMPLATE.md

 Thank you for reporting!

+When reporting:
+ * If you use ForeverEnoughItems, please remove it and try again or [report here instead](https://github.com/elix-x/Forever-Enough-Items/issues).
-Please do not suggest features from NEI that are not about recipes, JEI is a recipe viewer.
-[NotEnoughWidgets](https://github.com/TheCBProject/NotEnoughWidgets) will have those features.
+ * Please do not suggest features from NEI.
+[NotEnoughWidgets will have those features.](https://github.com/TheCBProject/NotEnoughItems/issues/6)

-If there is an issue:
- * It may already be fixed, please try the [latest version](http://minecraft.curseforge.com/projects/just-enough-items-jei/files).
+ * Try the [latest version](http://minecraft.curseforge.com/projects/just-enough-items-jei/files), it may have fixed the issue already.
- * If JEI crashed, please paste the crash log to [gist](https://gist.github.com/) and link it in this issue.
+ * If you crashed, please paste the crash log to https://gist.github.com/ and link it here.